Once Upon a Mattress (film): Plot

 As Winnifred is getting dressed, she is visited by the much nicer King Sextimus, the real ruler of the kingdom who is mute, and his Jester.
 The Jester explains that Sextimus was cursed by a witch and that it would only be reversed when "the mouse devours the hawk."
 Dauntless and the ladies of the court are then entertained by Winnifred's stories from living in a swamp.
 After a round of croquet, Aggravain tells Winnifred and Dauntless that they will be holding a ball later that evening to celebrate Winnifred's arrival.
 Secretly, Aggravain tells the Wizard that they will be dancing to the Spanish Panic, one of the most tiring dances ever, in order to exhaust Winnifred and ensure that she fails the test.

-Larkin meets up with Harry and expresses her worries that Winnifred is bound to fail, chastising Harry for not finding a better princess.
-She asks him to help Winnifred cheat, but as captain of the guard, he is conflicted, much to Larkin's frustration.
+Larken meets up with Harry and expresses her worries that Winnifred is bound to fail, chastising Harry for not finding a better princess.
+She asks him to help Winnifred cheat, but as captain of the guard, he is conflicted, much to Larken's frustration.
 At the ball, Winnifred survives the dance and even suggests that everyone do it a second time, much to Aggravain's fury.
 Dauntless cheers up Winnifred by telling her that he loves her.
 He then expresses to the citizens in the kingdom how much he loves Winnifred and how different she is than all the other princesses he's met.

 The Wizard and the Kingdom staff prepare for the evening by stacking twenty mattresses in Winnifred's chambers.
-Lady Larkin stumbles across their plans as she attempts to sneak out of the castle, is discovered, and then is sent to the dungeons for the evening to keep her from revealing the test.
+Lady Larken stumbles across their plans as she attempts to sneak out of the castle, is discovered, and then is sent to the dungeon for the night to keep her from revealing the test.
 Meanwhile, Winnifred and Dauntless study academics for the test which they think will be the next day.
 He says goodnight and leaves her alone where she dreams of her happily ever after with him.
 Dauntless pays a visit to his father asking for a "man to man talk" about having children.
 Sextimus explains this as best he can through hand movements, with Dauntless resolving to marry Winnifred.